 Greeting the participants of the conference, the Acting head of the Ukrainian Institute of National Remembrance, Maksym Yarmysty, noted that “the same genocidal weapons are used against Ukrainians today as 90 years ago, Russia then and now is trying to subjugate us with the help of genocide.”
 At the same time, he expressed confidence that “those who commit crimes against humanity should be condemned, and the victims should be honored.”
 He also reminded that a week ago the Verkhovna Rada had adopted an appeal to the parliaments and governments of countries with a call to recognize the Holodomor of 1932-1933 as an act of genocide of the Ukrainian people.
 And we can already see the results: Romania, Ireland and Moldova supported Ukraine’s appeal.

-Addressing the participants of the conference, Vyacheslav Potapenko, Doctor of Economics, Candidate of Geographical Sciences, and Head of the Center for Domestic Political Studies of the National Institute of Strategic Studies, noted that the lawyers and scientists’ work during this conference should be presented in the form of analytical documents and handed over as a kind of plan actions to the Office of the President and the National Security Council.
+Addressing the participants of the conference, Vyacheslav Potapenko, Doctor of Economics, Candidate of Geographical Sciences, and Head of the Center for Domestic Political Studies of the National Institute of Strategic Studies, noted that the lawyers and scholars’ work during this conference should be presented in the form of analytical documents and handed over as a kind of plan actions to the Office of the President and the National Security Council.

 Anton Korynevych, ambassador on a special assignment of the Ministry of Foreign Affairs of Ukraine, and agent of Ukraine at the UN International Court of Justice, starting his speech, mentioned the famous lawyer Raphael Lemkin’s work “Soviet Genocide in Ukraine.”
 He called it “one of the most crucial works for us, Ukrainians, on the subject of the Holodomor”.
 “The crime of aggression is quite easy to prove, unlike genocide,” Anton Korynevych emphasized. – Especially in such a situation, when we have the recognition and support of all international organizations in this matter.
 But the problem is that there is a crime, but we don’t have the mechanisms to bring the top leadership of the Russian Federation to justice.”He emphasized that Ukraine, with the support of the international community, should create a mechanism to investigate and hold Russia’s top leadership accountable for the crime of aggression against Ukraine.
 He expressed confidence that such a mechanism would be created, and the top leadership of the Russian Federation would be punished.